-All trainees appointed to a training programme in anaesthetics or intensive care medicine are required to register with the RCoA or FICM respectively as a member.
-There is no additional cost to trainees for the provision of the lifelong learning platform, curriculum development and management, or for the advice and guidance provided to support progress through the training programme.
+All doctors in training appointed to a training programme in anaesthetics or intensive care medicine are required to register with the RCoA or FICM respectively as a member.
+There is no additional cost to doctors in training for the provision of the lifelong learning platform, curriculum development and management, or for the advice and guidance provided to support progress through the training programme.
 These functions are wholly included in the membership subscription.

-The overall expenditure in 2018 - 2019, excluding the faculties, for running and supporting all exams was greater than the income generated from exam fees and the College subsidised the running of FRCA examinations by £5 for each candidate.
-The FFICM examinations are subsidised at a higher rate due to lower numbers undertaking the exam and therefore less direct economies of scale.
+The overall expenditure in 2021 - 2022, excluding the faculties, for running and supporting all exams was greater than the income generated from exam fees and the FRCA examinations made an overall contribution to the College of £4 for each candidate.
+The FFICM examinations are subsidised due to lower numbers undertaking the exam and therefore less direct economies of scale.

 - Operational and development costs